-From California to the Carolinas, the United States is having another wild year for wildfires — and scientists say climate change is likely fanning the flames.
+From California to the Carolinas, the United States has had several wild years of wildfires — and scientists say climate change is likely fanning the flames.

 A firefighter surveys the Powerhouse fire near Los Angeles on June 1, 2013.
 The 30,000-acre wildfire was one of 3,000 across California during the year's first six months.
 (Photo: David McNew/Getty Images)

 Despite 60 years of stern reminders from Smokey Bear, wildfires are scorching more and more of America lately.
 About 2.9 million acres burned each year across the U.S. between 1985 and 1995, but since then, the average has jumped to 6.5 million acres annually, including a massive 9.2 million acres that burned nationwide in 2012.

 It's enough to give the impression — contrary to what Smokey says — that we may have lost our knack for preventing forest fires.
 Either that, or the fires are just getting worse.

 "We are seeing a significant trend," says Rick Ochoa, fire weather program manager at the National Interagency Fire Center in Boise, Idaho.
 "Over the last 10, 12 years, fire activity has been much higher than normal."